 Third Party Intermediaries (TPI’s), are also known as energy brokers or energy consultants.

-Statistically, if you've used an energy broker you are over 90% certain to have been mis-sold to.
+We believe that if you've used an energy broker and didn't pay a set fee for their services you are over 90% certain to have been mis-sold to.
 But not every energy broker is guilty of mis-selling, so simply ask this question.
 Did your broker disclose to you the amount of commission they earned, and that you pay it via the contracted prices?
 If the answer is no then you have been mis-sold to and are owed compensation.

 Every type, from corner shops to large corporate entities, even the best finance directors in big blue chip companies are routinely misled and mis-sold to.
 Remember that the energy market is a complex market, and unless you had been trained in energy procurement and the wider energy market and knew what each suppliers base price is then you have no way of being able to spot it when it occurs as the paperwork usually has no mention of it.
 The broker uses their superior energy knowledge to misrepresent and mis-sell.